How the funds will help the fight against breast cancer

 - Every year around 3,200 cases are diagnosed.
 The number of breast cancer cases being diagnosed increases each year.

 - Around 690 women die each year from breast cancer in Ireland.

 - Breast cancer is most common in women from 50 years onwards but it can be diagnosed at a younger age.

-- 1 in 10 women will be diagnosed with breast cancer in their lifetime.
+- 1 in 10 women will be diagnosed with breast cancer in Ireland in their lifetime.